amelgh/DNASeq-VariantCalling/VariantCalling_Freebayes.md

 ```

 The result will be a VCF file summarizing the different variants.
-You can then perform the same steps to filter and annotate your variants.
+You can then perform the same steps as in Variantcallingandannotation  to filter and annotate your variants.